HackWebRTC/webrtc/docs/faq.md

 license for Google's patents that cover the code that Google released.

 ### What if my competitor uses the code and brings patent litigation against me for something unrelated to the code.
-Does he or she still have a patent license?
+Do they still have a patent license?

-Yes, he/she still has the right to redistribute and he/she still has a patent license for Google's patents that cover the code that Google released.
+Yes, they still have the right to redistribute and they still have a patent license for Google's patents that cover the code that Google released.